theGreenJedi/Courses/README.md

 # Courses
 Variety of courses / classes with homework for https://github.com/theGreenJedi/Path

-# Additional resources: (Algorithmic Toolbox - Coursera)
+# Additional resources: (Algorithmic Toolbox - Coursera) Links below and .pdfs in the repository

 https://www.khanacademy.org/computing/computer-science/algorithms/recursive-algorithms/a/recursion